Citation: Seeney P, “The Options for Creating a More Sustainable Inhaler”. ONdrugDelivery Magazine, Issue 106 (Apr 2020), pp 22-25.

 Although replacing HFAs in pMDIs with other variants is a valid, short-term approach with potentially little change to other components, a more radical longer-term approach should investigate all the potential ways a drug solution could be delivered to the lung.
 A first investigation therefore could consider the alternative technologies that can produce an aerosol suitable for inhalation, to avoid the use of HFAs or reformulating as a dry powder.

 Figure 2 shows some of the principal technologies that might yield suitable new products (including a DPI).
-We then need to devise selection criteria to initially perform a coarse assessment of these technologies against targets of performance, cost per dose, environmental impact, development risk, etc. For example, a refillable, reusable, mechanically pressurised device, using a novel aerosolisation element, may tick all the boxes and also deliver the benefits of reusability.
+We then need to devise selection criteria to perform an initial coarse assessment of these technologies against targets of performance, cost per dose, environmental impact, development risk, etc. For example, a refillable, reusable, mechanically pressurised device, using a novel aerosolisation element, may tick all the boxes, and also deliver the benefits of reusability.

 However, if we home in on a solution too early, there is a danger that the development may not deliver the concept’s full potential.
 It is important that, in the next step, the concept is evaluated against a broader range of requirements.
 To do this, we have to map out the lifecycle of the product and understand the process it goes through at each stage of its life, including raw material sourcing, conversion, recycling and recovery/disposal.
 This is where, for a drug delivery device, the challenge becomes more demanding.